-The East Anglia branch invites you to a webinar talk by Lindy Patterson QC FCIArb who is a fulltime arbitrator, adjudicator and dispute board member with 39 Essex Chambers.
+The East Anglia branch invites you to an online event presented by Lindy Patterson QC FCIArb who is a fulltime arbitrator, adjudicator and dispute board member with 39 Essex Chambers.
 She arbitrates in a variety of civil and common law jurisdictions in commercial, construction and energy related disputes.

 The talk will appeal to dispute resolvers in various forms of alternative dispute resolution in particular those involved in arbitration.
 It will suit experienced dispute resolvers and newcomers in this form of dispute resolution now and in the future.

 Cost: Access to this event is free for CIArb members and non-members, however pre-registration is required.
 A link will be sent out nearer the time.